 About

-Sinclair’s interest in mental health, especially Carl Roger’s theories that challenge the notion that we all inhabit the same reality has led her to train as a Person-Centred Counsellor.
-Her art draws parallels with this notion, and the Schrödinger's cat thought experiment, situating it in a kind of superposition where many realities could be possible.
-This superposition also speaks of the unsettled Anthropocene times in which we live, where things are dramatically shifting in the world.
+Sinclair’s interest in psychology, especially Carl Roger’s theories that challenge the notion that we all inhabit the same reality inspired her to train as a Person-Centred Counsellor.
+Her art draws parallels with Rogers’ notion, and the Schrödinger's cat thought experiment, situating her work in a kind of superposition where many realities could be possible.

 Her intrepidity has also seen her collaborate with Functional Anatomy, leading to her becoming artist in residence on human dissection courses at both Oxford University and Imperial College.
 She has also conducted two painting residencies with ESKFF at Mana Contemporary, USA, and worked alongside scientists from Royal Botanic Gardens, Kew, to make a large light installation that spanned the length of the Millennium Seed Bank atrium.
 She has exhibited extensively in the UK and internationally, including recently at Mana Contemporary, USA, and the Royal Academy of Art, London.